by Caroline von Fluegge-Chen

-We have an eating disorder epidemic – just ask any female, any age, any community.
+We have an eating disorder epidemic – just ask any female, any age, and any community.
 Holly and I sponsored a walk-a-thon benefitting the Eating Disorders Information Network recently.
-As I listened to one story after another, I realize words cannot describe the emotional turmoil families must endure in attempt to get their loved ones back on solid ground.
-The average cost of in-patient care for three months?
+As I listened to one story after another, I realized words could not describe the emotional turmoil families must endure in an attempt to get their loved ones back on solid ground.
+What is the average cost of in-patient care for three months?
 135K.
-The effect on marriages, siblings, family dynamics?
+What is the effect on marriages, siblings, and family dynamics?
 Immeasurable.

 We have a cutting epidemic – where inflicting physical pain is preferable to feeling emotional pain.
 If wounds from sharp objects are not devastating enough, the new trend is pouring salt, bleach and acid into the incision to magnify the sensation.